 It must have seemed to many such a bewildered refugee that the part of China north of the Qinling Mountains was lost forever to the barbarian hordes.
 In the end, though, a phenomenon almost unique to Chinese history asserted itself.
 Instead of remaking China, the foreigners who started kingdoms in Northern Inner China were themselves remade by the people they had ostensibly conquered.

 In the beginning, much of the invaders’ transformation was driven strictly by practicalities.
 These steppe nomads had no knowledge of farming, no experience ruling over a sedentary populace.
 They found that the draconian approach only got them so far; at some point, they had to learn to husband the land and administrate the society that worked it.
 They had only one source of help for doing so: the very same mandarins who had been running things prior to their arrival.
 As these latter penetrated the ranks of their overlords, their values seeped in as well, until after some decades the conquered had remade their conquerors in their own image.
-By the fifth century AD, the kings of several erstwhile barbarian states of Northern Inner China were actively vying — albeit none of them ultimately any more successfully than the Jin dynasty — to claim the Mantle of Heaven and crown themselves the Chinese emperor.
+By the fifth century AD, the kings of several erstwhile barbarian states of Northern Inner China were actively vying — albeit none of them ultimately any more successfully than the Jin dynasty — to claim the Mandate of Heaven and crown themselves the Chinese emperor.
 “Our home was originally desert and steppe, and we were barbarians,” confessed one of them with affected Confucian humility.
 “With such a background, how could I dare place myself in the distinguished line of Chinese emperors?”
 Now, however, things had changed.
 Northern Inner China would remain Chinese after all, not through any instrument so crude as counterrevolution but through slow, subtle assimilation.
 “With time and patience, the mulberry leaf becomes a silk gown,” runs a Chinese proverb.

 Speaking of which: the Silk Road, that slender thread binding East and West, continued to exist throughout this era of division.
 If anything, the trade may have increased after the more easterly city of Constantinople replaced Rome as the supreme capital of Western civilization during the fourth century.
 But it is unclear whether any traders even at this stage made the full journey of some 4000 miles (6500 kilometers) between Constantinople and Inner China.
 It would seem that the vast majority of the trade at the very least still passed through the hands of middlemen, especially those who lived in the sprawling Persian Empire that lay in between the Byzantine Empire and China.
 Still, unlike the Romans the Byzantines did have a settled name for China: Serinda, which is derived from the Latin word for silk.